jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Suburbs](https://techvolution.io/content/images/2020/04/suburbs.jpg)

 _Can you guess where these pictures were taken?
-You can't because mass-production brought mass-uniformity that's very unusual in our history, and in Nature.
+You can't because mass-production brought so much mass-uniformity.
+That's very unusual in our history, and in Nature.
 Credit: Wikimedia Commons_

 If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, you'd stop and wonder, "why are these biologies here?"